 But it is important to keep in mind that humidity does not tell the whole picture and the dew point is often a better measure of how comfortable a person will find a given set of weather conditions.
 Please see the next section for continued discussion of this point.

 Dew point is the temperature below which water vapor will condense into liquid water.
 It is therefore also related to the rate of evaporation of liquid water.
 Since the evaporation of sweat is an important cooling mechanism for the human body, the dew point is an important measurement for understanding how dry, comfortable, or humid a given set of weather conditions will feel.

 Generally speaking, dew points below 50°F will feel a bit dry to some people, but comfortable to people accustomed to dry conditions; dew points from 50°F to 68°F are fairly comfortable to most people, and dew points above 68°F are increasingly uncomfortable, becoming oppressive around 77°F.

-To take some examples, and basing our categorization on the daily high dew point in the last 12 months, January had 28 dry days, 3 comfortable days, and no humid days; April had 9 dry days, 21 comfortable days, and no humid days; July had no dry days, no comfortable days, and 31 humid days; and October had 3 dry days, 20 comfortable days, and 8 humid days.
+To take some examples, and basing our categorization on the daily high dew point in 2013, January had 28 dry days, 3 comfortable days, and no humid days; April had 9 dry days, 21 comfortable days, and no humid days; July had no dry days, no comfortable days, and 31 humid days; and October had 3 dry days, 20 comfortable days, and 8 humid days.